 Though all Buddhist traditions attach moral significance to animal life and animal suffering, not all Buddhists practice vegetarianism.
 For example, Theravāda monks, who live by begging, are expected to eat whatever food is placed in their bowl, including meat, without preference or discrimination.
 However, they are forbidden to eat meat from an animal if they have seen, heard, or suspected that the animal in question was killed specifically for them.

 The Tibetan plateau is at a high altitude and has a very cold, dry climate.
-Over much of Tibet, the only form of economic activity possible is nomadic pastoralism, with sheep and yaks as the major sources of food.
+Over much of Tibet, the only form of food production possible is nomadic pastoralism, with sheep and yaks as the major sources of food.
 Moreover, under premodern conditions, and given the cold weather, people living in Tibet needed to eat calorie-dense food in order to survive.
 A strict vegetarianism was therefore quite impractical.
 As a result, many Tibetans came to accept meat eating as a necessary part of their lifestyle.
 Today, however, with more vegetarian food options available and with many Tibetans living in exile, important spiritual leaders in the Tibetan tradition have begun to advocate a switch to a vegetarian diet.